johanneslumpe/redux-history-transitions/README.md

 Another way would be to use something like RX, and listen to distinct state changed, so you could transition your user to a page, whenever the `loggedIn` or `user` prop on your state changes.

 While these approaches work, they make it hard to connect a transition to a specific action.
-Your transitions are also spread out over your code. `redux-react-router-transitions` allows your to embed your transitions directly within your actions and have them executed after your action has been dispatched.
+Your transitions are also spread out over your code. `redux-history-transitions` allows you to embed your transitions directly within your actions and have them executed after your action has been dispatched.

 ## Usage